ChiaHanTu/my-library/MSSQL/Database.md

  - The data in each column should only have single value.
  - Each set of related data should be identified with a primary key.
- - All the columns in a table should have unique n
+ - All the columns in a table should have unique names.
+### 2NF

+- Include all the rules of the 1NF
+- Each set of related data should be stored in a seperate table.